alderon/kokuban/README.md

 **Choice made**: Let's use Anorm since it's recommended, and the more "Scala" thing to do.

+### Full text search ###

+Full text search is not natively supported by Play-Scala, unless JPA/Hibernate is used as ORM, in which case Hibernate-search can be used.
+Since this project uses Anorm, database fulltext search is more logical option.

+**Choice made**: Database fulltext search.

 ## LINKS ##

 Useful links found: